-Tutco – Farnam Custom Products is pleased to announce it’s offering of high temperature insulation blankets.
-These insulation blankets are specifically tailored for use with the Tutco – Farnam Custom Products Flow Torch® product family.
-A specific insulation blanket is available for the following Flow Torch® diameters (4”OD, 6”OD, & 8”OD).
+Tutco–Farnam is pleased to announce that we are offering of high-temperature insulation blankets.
+These insulation blankets are specifically tailored for use with the Tutco–Farnam Flow Torch® family of heaters.
+A specific insulation blanket is available for Flow Torch® with an outside diameter of 4in, 6in, & 8in.

-These are high quality insulation blankets that use high temperature materials throughout.
-The inside face that contacts the Flow Torch surface consists of a high temperature textile called Vextra, which is rated for continuous use at up to 1000°F. The interior of the 1” thick blanket is filled with a needled non-woven fiberglass mat rated for continuous temperatures of 1000°F (excursions up to 1200°F ) as well.
-The outside surface of the blanket is fiberglass cloth coated with a specially formulated flame retardant silicone rubber.
-This coating gives the blanket improved resistance to abrasion, tears and punctures, yet is very soft and flexible.
+These are high-quality insulation blankets that use high-temperature materials throughout.
+The inside face that contacts the Flow Torch surface consists of a high-temperature textile called Vextra, which is rated for continuous use at up to 1000°F. The interior of the 1” thick blanket is filled with a needled non-woven fiberglass mat rated for continuous temperatures of 1000°F (excursions up to 1200°F ) as well.
+The outside surface of the blanket is fiberglass cloth coated with a specially formulated flame-retardant silicone rubber.
+This coating gives the blanket improved resistance to abrasion, tears, and punctures, yet it is very soft and flexible.
 All the materials used in these blankets have good chemical resistance and are non-combustible or flame retardant.

 Using an insulation blanket reduces the burn hazard of any Flow torch installation quickly and easily.
 For example, if a Flow Torch is producing 500°F exhaust temperatures, it would be safe to estimate the outer surface of the Flow Torch heater is 500°F at the exhaust end.
 With the insulation blanket installed, the maximum outside surface temperature of the insulation blanket is only 110°F, completely removing the chance of an accidental burn hazard.
 The table below gives a more thorough listing of insulation temperatures expected for a range of heater operating temperatures.